 Japanese cinema is among the most important cultural industries; it is the fourth largest market in terms of the number of films produced.
 Tokyo Story (1953) ranked third in the most important films of all time.
 The largest Japanese film studio is called Toho.
 The annual Japan Academy Film Prize hosted by the Nippon Academy is considered the Japanese equivalent of the Academy Awards.

-History of Japanese cinema
+History of Japanese Movies

-The history of Japanese cinema begins with the kinethoscope, marketed by Thomas Edison in the United States in 1894.
+The history of Japanese movies begins with the kinethoscope, marketed by Thomas Edison in the United States in 1894.
 It was first brought to Japan in November 1896.
 Lumière’s cameramen were the very first to make films in Japan.
 The very first Japanese film was shot in late 1897 in Tokyo.
 In 1898 some ghost shorts were made.
 Tsunekichi Shibata made a series of films with 2 famous stars playing a scene from a popular kabuki comedy.

 At the birth of cinemas in Japan, there were the benshi, writers who sat next to the screen and told in words the silent moving images.
 The Benshi could be accompanied by music like the mythical films in Western cinemas.
 In 1908, Shōzō Makino, the pioneering director of Japanese cinema, began his important profession with Honnōji gassen, produced for Yokota Shōkai.